nuxeo/doc.nuxeo.com-client-java/src/java/index.md

 ---

 The Nuxeo Java Client is a Java client library for Nuxeo REST API.

 It is compatible with all Nuxeo versions as of LTS 2015.

-## Getting started
+## Getting Started

 Follow this [tutorial]({{page space='nxdoc' page='setting-up-your-nuxeo-environment'}}) to have a running Nuxeo instance on your local machine.